JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Consideration_some_criticisms_Urantia_Book.md

 Read again an Paper [67:1.4](/en/The_Urantia_Book/67#p1_4):

-> "Sin is a purposeful resistance to divine reality--a conscious choosing to oppose spiritual progress--while iniquity consists in an open and persistent defiance of recognized reality and signifies such a degree of personality disintegration as to border on cosmic insanity."
+> "Sin is a purposeful resistance to divine reality—a conscious choosing to oppose spiritual progress—while iniquity consists in an open and persistent defiance of recognized reality and signifies such a degree of personality disintegration as to border on cosmic insanity."

 _The Urantia Book_, [2:6.8](/en/The_Urantia_Book/2#p6_8):